edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

 ```

 ...And here we are!

 ![circle around location](../assets/images/guess_location/2850_km_circle.png "So far so good")

 ## Smoothing out the details

 Our next task is to take this array and translate it into a list of probabilities for possible discrete locations.
 We need to define what we mean by "location", so let's say our desired resolution is city-level (which is suitable given our ~5km grid resolution).
-Ideally, we could extract (using the geopy library) the country-city label for each point on our circle, add up the population density values belonging to each unique label, and divide each by the total density across the array to get a probability between 0 and 1.
-This is because if a city is large enough to comprise several samples, the probability to be in this city should be the sum of the probabilities of being in each of its sampled points.
+Ideally, we could extract (using the geopy library) the country/city label for each point on our circle, add up the population density values belonging to each unique location, and divide each by the total density across the array to get a probability between 0 and 1.
+This is because if a city is large enough to span several samples, the probability to be in this city should be the sum of the probabilities of being in each of its sampled points.

 However, we run into a technical issue here - the Google Maps API doesn't seem to to like it when we send thousands of location data requests at the same time.
 Despite some attempts to go around this, I just ended up getting a 'Service timed out' error each time.
 Instead then, let's take another approach.

 Rather than integrating across all locations along the circle, we can look just at peaks of population density.
-This of course changes what we are effectively looking for (e.g. we will not be sensitive to sparsely-populated but very large locations), but it should be good enough to work.
+This of course changes what we are effectively looking for (e.g. we will not be sensitive to large but sparsely-populated locations), but it should be good enough.
 To start with, let's look at what we are working with:

 ```python
 import matplotlib.pyplot as plt